barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 are "virtual" accounts (in *italic*), which I use to get better insights into the flow of my money.

 - assets: money I have
+    - cash: easily-accessible money
         - **hand:** money in my wallet
-    - owed: money people owe me (one subaccount per person)
-        - (eg) *nathan:* money Nathan owes me
+        - **paypal:** money in my paypal account
         - santander: money in my Santander accounts
             - **esaver:** money in my esaver account (one subaccount per earmaked purpose)
                 - (eg) *rainyday:* saved for a non-specific future "rainy day"
-        - **main:** money in my current account (including overdraft)
+            - **current:** money in my current account (including overdraft)
-            - *budget:* money earmarked for a specific short-term expense, such as food (see the Budgeting section)
+                - *accum:* see the Budgeting section.
+                - *month:* see the Budgeting section.
-            - *saved:* money earmarked for a specific long-term expense, such as rent (slowly being moved into the esaver account)
+                - *saved:* money put aside for a specific transaction, such as rent.
-            - *unallocated:* money in my current account neither budgeted nor saved for specific purposes
+                - *unallocated:* money in my current account not allocated for anything in particular.
+    - investments: money in the hands of an investment broker
+        - cavendish: money with Cavendish Online
+            - **s&s:** my stocks&shares ISA.
+    - reimbursements: money people owe me (one subaccount per person)
+        - (eg) *nathan:* money Nathan owes me
 - equity: used in the start and end of year procedures
 - expenses: used to track expenses of different sorts (one subaccount per use)
     - (eg) *books:* money spent on books